JanssenProject/jans/docs/admin/developer/agama/quick-start-using-agama-lab.md

 Major Steps involved in this process are:

 - Create Agama project using Agama Lab
-- Enable Agama engine on Janssen Server
 - Deploying `.gama` package on Janssen Server
-- Testing the flow
+- Testing the authentication flow

 This guide covers each step in following sections.